 miraDry is an FDA-approved microwave treatment effective for excessive underarm sweating.
 This noninvasive, hour-long procedure destroys sweat glands with heat generated by electromagnetic energy.
 Multiple treatments may be required and total sweat removal is difficult to achieve.
 Side effects, such as long-term nerve damage and scarring may occur.

 Surgery for Excessive Sweating

 An operation called thoracic sympathectomy can be employed to treat your condition because it targets the sympathetic nerves responsible for sweating and essentially eradicates many of the nerves being supplied to the sweat glands in your skin.
 Other hyperhidrosis surgical procedures include removing your underarm sweat glands by curettage (scraping), liposuction, or surgical excision.
-A variety of potential severe side effects can occur from this surgery which is almost always only recommended as a last resort.
+A variety of potentially severe side effects can occur from this surgery which is almost always only recommended as a last resort.
 Surgery is available at our locations in Arizona, Nevada, and California.

 Hyperhidrosis Got You Feeling Isolated?
 Talk to West Dermatology

 If you have excessive sweating, don’t endure it anymore.
 There are effective hyperhidrosis treatments available, so contact West Dermatology/Cosmetic Laser Dermatology today to discuss your condition and possible treatment options.
 With multiple locations in Nevada, Arizona, and California (including Hillcrest, San Diego, Fresno, and other cities), West Dermatology has been serving more than 500,000 families in communities like yours everyday.